Mount Aloysius College awards more than nine million dollars (all aid sources) of financial aid assistance each year.

 - Sign your loan application or promissory note.
-If you have a cosigner, he/she must to also sign the application.
+If you have a cosigner, he/she must also sign the application.

 - Accept or decline your loan offer from the lender, if you are pre-approved.
-If you are pre-approved, print out a copy of the pre-approval as proof of your loan for the Controller’s Office.
+If you are pre-approved, print out a copy of the pre-approval as proof of your loan for the Business Office.

 - Complete the Private Alternative Loan Self-Certification form which should be provided by your lender.

 - Read and understand the 3 separate disclosures you will receive from your lender throughout the application process.
 You will receive one disclosure when you apply, another disclosure when you are approved by the lender and offered the loan, and the final disclosure will be sent prior to disbursement.

 - The Financial Aid Office will certify your Private Alternative Loan once we are notified that you’ve completed the lenders requirements and application process.
 Once certified, the loan will be added to your award letter and you will be sent a revised copy.
 Note: Mount Aloysius must approve the amount you are borrowing.
 The total of your loan and other aid cannot be more than your cost of attendance for the year.
 Loans for the year are disbursed once in the fall and once in the spring.

 Tips When Applying for Your Private Alternative Loan